uc-r/Intro-R/docs/Case Study/01-case-study-solutions.md

 -----

+## Exercise 9

-**Question 4**: Building on Question 3, suppose you want to understand whether the retailer’s customers’ preference for national brands (compared to private-label brands) is stronger in the soft drink category than it is in the cheese category.
+Building on the previous exercise, suppose you want to understand whether the retailer’s customers’ preference for national brands (compared to private-label brands) is stronger in the soft drink category than it is in the cheese category.
 Examine this supposition by